-In this 4K video I review the Lamy 2000 Fountain Pen.
-This design classic features a 14kt gold nib a piston filling system and a brushed fiberglass body.
+In this 4K video I review the Lamy Ideos Fountain Pen.
+The Ideos features a modern design with a unique tear drop shape.

 In this 4K video I review the Lamy Accent Fountain Pen.
 This is a unique fountain pen with a modern design that has an interchangeable grip section and 14kt gold nib.